moody/Waffle/README.md

 - Percentage sizing (`width`/`height` accepting `"50%"`), sized relative to the parent instead of a fixed number
 - Wrapping (`wrap`), so children that would overflow the main axis start a new line instead, each line sized and aligned independently
 - Weighted growth (`grow`), so a flexible child can claim a bigger or smaller share of leftover space than its equally-flexible siblings
+- Weighted shrinking (`shrink`), so overflowing children give up a bigger or smaller share of the deficit than their equally-shrinkable siblings, instead of overflowing
 - Size floors and ceilings (`minWidth`/`maxWidth`/`minHeight`/`maxHeight`), so a flexible child's share of leftover space never shrinks below or grows past a bound you set
 - Per-side padding (`paddingTop`/`paddingRight`/`paddingBottom`/`paddingLeft`), overriding the uniform `padding` on whichever sides you need to differ
 - Per-child margin (`margin`/`marginTop`/`marginRight`/`marginBottom`/`marginLeft`), so one child can get extra space around it beyond the container's own `gap`